blmmr/alien-synth-pad/README.md

 - Press any letter key to play a sound
 - Press `Escape` to stop all sounds

+## ⚙️ In progress
+Circular vspectrum visualizer to be replaced with [circular-audio-wave](https://github.com/kelvinau/circular-audio-wave)

 ## CI/CD & Security

 ### ✅ GitHub Actions Workflow